Sarcoma

 Hemangiosarcoma is a relatively deadly cancer most often classified separately from other soft tissue sarcomas because of its more aggressive behavior.

-The most accurate diagnosis is through surgical biopsy.
+The most accurate diagnosis for sarcoma cancer in dogs is through surgical biopsy.
 However, fine-needle aspiration, taking a small needle and removing a sample of cells directly from the tumor for examination can produce quicker results and is less invasive.
-Other tests, namely bloodwork, urinalysis, lung x-rays or ultrasound, may be recommended to search for any potential spread that could inform the staging level.
+Other tests, namely bloodwork, urinalysis, lung x-rays, or ultrasound, may be recommended to search for any potential spread that could inform the staging level.

-The predicted outcome for dogs with soft tissue sarcomas is highly variable.
+The predicted outcome or life expectancy for dogs with soft tissue sarcomas is highly variable.
 As described, sarcoma covers a wide range of tumors.
-Therefore, the prognosis depends on the type of sarcoma, its stage, size and, as in most cancers, and the timing of detection.
+Therefore, the prognosis depends on the type of sarcoma, its stage, size, and as in most cancers, the timing of detection.
 There may be a positive outcome for many soft tissue sarcomas if the mass can be removed with wide surgical margins.

 Other Articles of Interest: